hironichu/Degrass/README.md

 -------

-There are some features that doesn't work yet, such as @import / @use and anything that requires calling an outside file.
+There are some features that doesn't work yet,
+~~such as @import / @use and anything that requires calling an outside file.~~

+## Update :
+Import are working as long as you use the .scss extension.
+I am working on making it work natively without it but for now it works.. let me know if there is anything that doesn't work.

+I am also working on uploading the rust sources to another repo, but I need to clean some things up first.

 Since I used the from_string() function of the rust library, it seems like it can't figure out where to import other files (it's probably not aware of the current dir)...
 But I am no rust dev, I don't know !